Productivity Jan 13, 2026 · 4 min read

 Who it's for

 People who have tried every productivity app and bounced off the noise.
-If you want something calm, fast, and free, this is for you.
+If you want something calm, fast, and private, this is for you.

 In one line: Focus, with a place to park the thoughts.